The British Association of Monaco is registered in Monaco as an independent and charitable association.

 The British Association of Monaco provides a focus as a useful and lively part of the Anglophone community around Monaco and the surrounding areas.
 The Association arranges regular monthly events, where members can meet other English speakers.

-Happy Hours are held on the 2nd and 4th Thursday of the month at different locations around the Principality at which members and friends can socialize and meet new people.
+Drinks Evenings are held on the 2nd and 4th Thursday of the month at different locations around the Principality at which members and friends can socialize and meet new people.

 Through its Community Support Team, the Association provides an essential voluntary service to help its members in need.
 The Community Support work is supported by fund-raising events, members' donations and the Patrons' Scheme.